orioljd/thn-test/README.md

 This test require php 8, a mySQL database created, and composer to install dependencies.

+## Framework used and libraries
+I used Slim framework I found it a good framework and have a DDD structure ready to use.
+I use doctrine migrations to create all database necessary structure and data <https://www.doctrine-project.org/projects/doctrine-migrations/en/3.2/index.html>

 ## Installation

 Clone this project via git.